Go Beyond Email and Engage with All People Through Drip

 Under your People tab, filter for Active people unsubscribed from email marketing.

-When thinking about who to deactivate on your list, ask yourself the following questions.
+We encourage maintaining a healthy list full of people who want to hear from you.
+When thinking about whether to deactivate people on your list, ask yourself the following questions.

 - Have they placed an order?

 - Are they showing any interest in the brand?

 If you answered “yes” to one or all of the questions, we recommend continuing to nurture them.
 Below are a few ideas on how you can engage with them.